MrQR-me/docs/FormBuilder/formbuilder.md

 ### Site Forms
 {: .text-purple-000 }

-The are forms that you create and are associated to your site and will only appear in the the site forms list it wa screated or duplicated in.
-You can duplicate & edit site forms on any of your sites
+Site forms that you create and are associated only to the site it was created on and will only appear in the the site forms list.
+You can duplicate & edit site forms to any of your sites

 ### Global forms
 {: .text-purple-000 }